ziutek/emgo/egroot/src/pkg/runtime/noos/readme-cortexm.txt

 - MPU (if avilable) is used to protect the stacks and other areas,
 - all tasks runs in user mode.

-#### EVTExp
+#### IRTExp

-Defines the length of the table for exception vectors.
-EVTExp should be >= 5 (2^5 allows to handle 16 system exceptions and 16 external intnerrupts.)
-EVTExp is used only if MaxTasks > 0.
+Defines the length of the table for ISR vectors.
+IRTExp should be >= 5 (2^5 allows to handle 16 system exceptions and 16 external intnerrupts.)
+IRTExp is used only if MaxTasks > 0.

 #### Remarks